-In fact, there are several ways to get to Vancouver Island.
-This is an island with no bridges, so you can either take a seaplane or take a ferry.
-However, for the purpose of your road trip on Vancouver Island, you’ll need to take the ferry so you can bring your car with you.
+There are several ways to get to Vancouver Island.
+This is an island with no bridges, so you can either take a seaplane or a ferry.
+However, for your road trip on Vancouver Island, you’ll need to take the ferry so you can bring your car with you.

 Here are some of the most popular options for Vancouver Island itineraries.

-- Port Angeles (Washington) to Victoria (British Columbia) – If you’re coming from driving on the Olympic Peninsula, this is the most convenient option with a 90-minute crossing time.
+- Port Angeles (Washington) to Victoria (British Columbia) – If you’re coming from driving on the Olympic Peninsula, the Port Angeles option is the most convenient with a 90-minute crossing time.

 - Tsawwassen (mainland Vancouver) to Duke Point (Vancouver Island near Nanaimo) – I take this way the most because Tsawwassen is just over the US-Canada border and puts you near Nanaimo when you get off.
 I also recommend reserving your spot in advance for this 2-hour ferry ride.